revelrylabs/text_chunker_ex/README.md

   - `chunk_size` -  The approximate target chunk size, as measured per code points.
 This means that both `a` and `👻` count as one.
 Chunks will not exceed this maximum, but may sometimes be smaller. **Important note** This means that graphemes *may* be split.
 For example, `👩‍🚒` may be split into `👩,🚒` or not depending on the split boundary.
   - `chunk_overlap` - The contextual overlap between chunks, as measured per code point.
 Overlap is *not* guaranteed; again this should be treated as a maximum.
 The size of an individual overlap will depend on the semantics of the text being split.
   - `format` - What informs separator selection.
 Because we are trying to preserve meaning between the chunks, the format of the text we are splitting is important.
 It's important to split newlines in plain text; it's important to split `###` headings in markdown.
+  - `metadata` - Any additional fields to be added into each chunk.
+This can be useful for adding the name or title of the document from where the chunk comes from.

 ```elixir
 text = """